Ibogaine: Adverse effects

-Immediate adverse effects of ibogaine ingestion may include nausea, vomiting, tremors leading to ataxia, headaches, and mental confusion.
-In long-term use, manic episodes may last for several days, possibly including insomnia, irritability, emotional instability, delusions, aggressive behavior, and thoughts of suicide.
-In the heart, ibogaine causes long QT syndrome at higher doses, apparently by blocking hERG potassium channels and slowing the heart rate.
-Ibogaine should not be used during pregnancy or breastfeeding.

-Ibogaine has potential for adverse interactions with other psychedelic agents and prescription drugs.
-Death can occur, especially if consumed with opioids or in people with comorbidities such as cardiovascular disease or neurological disorders.
+There is a need for controlled clinical trials before the safety of ibogaine can be established; existing evidence, largely from uncontrolled case reports, links it to significant acute and long-term adverse events (especially cardiac issues like QTc prolongation), including fatalities.
+It should only be used in medically supervised settings with thorough screening and continuous cardiac and psychiatric monitoring.

+Ibogaine can cause various cardiovascular changes (e.g., slowed heart rate, blood pressure shifts), neurological effects (ataxia, tremor, mania), and rare but serious complications, including arrhythmias, respiratory failure, and death, especially when combined with opioids or in patients with underlying conditions.

+Cardiac risks likely occur through hERG channel blockade leading to QT prolongation and arrhythmias; the synthetic analog 18-MC appears to produce much less of this dangerous effect despite similar binding affinity.

+A 2022 review found 58 ibogaine-associated emergencies, including 38 deaths.
+Two of these deaths occurred in the setting of clinical studies.
+According to a 2012 estimate, 1 in every 300 patients who take ibogaine die.

 Neurotoxicity

 Laboratory studies in rats indicate that ibogaine at high doses may cause degeneration of Purkinje cells in the cerebellum.
 This also occurred with the related drug harmaline.
 However, subsequent research found no evidence of this neurotoxicity with ibogaine in a primate.
 In limited human research, neuropathological examination revealed no evidence of neuronal degenerative changes in an adult female patient who had received four separate doses of ibogaine ranging between 10 and 30 mg/kg over a 15-month interval.
 A published series of fatalities associated with ibogaine ingestion also found no evidence for consistent neurotoxicity.